 When creating a payment, you can apply a customer’s available credit against their outstanding invoices.
 The credit balance reduces automatically.Refunds and voids

 - Refund returns money to the customer — for example, back to their card via Stripe.
-The system tracks refunds per payment method and ensures you can’t refund more than was originally paid by that method.
+Digital Florists tracks refunds per payment method.

 - Void cancels a transaction that was entered by mistake.
 It removes the transaction from your financial reports without triggering a payment.